Essential Guide To Finding A Hostel In Madrid

 You have a bed with sheets, either in a shared dormitory or a family room.
 For the bathroom, loo roll will be provided.
 In some places meals are available at an extra cost, or you will have use of a fridge and small food prep area.
 Many people find it a good idea to take a sleeping bag along.
 Or sometimes people just carry extra sheets.

-Hostel in Madrid: Dormitories For Men And Women
+Dormitories For Men And Women

 Most of the time, dormitories are single sex.
-If you’re worried, then ask before you book!
+If you're worried, then ask before you book.
 Some hostels have rooms aside from the dorms and they will rent them out to groups of travellers or families.

-Standards For A Youth Hostel In Madrid
+Standards For A Youth Hostels

 The governing body for youth hostels is the International Youth Hostel Federation (IYHF).
 For your peace of mind, it is good to know that IYHF registered hostels have consented to keep good standards of cleanliness, and clean linen etc. Of course, there are independent hostels that are not part of the IYHF.
 They may have more flexible rules over curfews, and should still be of a good standard.